appscot/sails-orientdb/README.md

   });
   ```

+### Documentation
+Above we've described how `waterine-orientdb` approaches and adds to the waterline core experience.
+For a comprehensive reference on how to use waterline please check [waterline-docs](https://github.com/balderdashy/waterline-docs#waterline-v010-documentation).

-### Example Model definitions
+### Examples

-For a comprehensive set of examples take a look at [waterline-adapter-tests fixtures](https://github.com/balderdashy/waterline-adapter-tests/tree/master/interfaces/associations/support/fixtures), all of those are working examples and frequently tested.
-Below is an example of a Many-to-many through association.
+For a vast set of examples on how to set up models take a look at [waterline-adapter-tests fixtures](https://github.com/balderdashy/waterline-adapter-tests/tree/master/interfaces/associations/support/fixtures), all of those are working examples and frequently tested.

+The only case poorly covered is how to set up a Many-to-many *through* association as it is [not yet officially supported](https://github.com/balderdashy/waterline/issues/705).
+Below is an example of a Many-to-many through association that works in OrientDB.

+#### Many-to-many through example

+##### Venue model which will join (via edge) teams to stadiums
 ```javascript
 /**
  * Venue Model